KL’s Iconic Bangunan Sultan Abdul Samad Reopens With Two Galleries & Local Eateries Like KLCG

 Visitors can journey through Malaysia’s rich past through eye-catching installations, like a miniature replica of the Bangunan Sultan Abdul Samad building and a scale model of KL and its surroundings.

-There’s also a Royal Selangor Gallery inside the building, where you can view pewter works on display and also purchase them.
+There’s also a Royal Selangor Gallery inside the building, where you can view pewter works on display and purchase them.
+Additionally, the Visionary Hall and Harmony Hall are creatively themed galleries offering engaging exhibits that are perfect for photos and cultural exploration.

 Food options at Bangunan Sultan Abdul Samad